exceptionless/Website/content/news/2016/2016-02-01-track-view-user-session-data-exceptionless.md

 Once the user is set on the config object, it will be applied to all future events.

-**Please Note:** In WinForms and WPF applications, a plugin will automatically set the default user to the `<strong>Environment.UserName</strong>` if the default user hasn't been already set.
+**Please Note:** In WinForms and WPF applications, a plugin will automatically set the default user to the `**Environment.UserName**` if the default user hasn't been already set.
 Likewise, if you are in a web environment, we will set the default user to the request principal's identity if the default user hasn't already been set.

 If you are using WinForms, WPF, or a Borwser App, you can enable sessions by calling the `EnableSessions` extension method.